basementstudio/commerce-toolkit/README.md

    - ✅ Easily connect to any GraphQL API
    - ✅ Generated TypeScript types from your queries
+   - ✅ Lighter than avarage, as it doesn't depend on `graphql` directly nor as a peer

 3. `@bsmnt/drop`: Helpers for managing a countdown.
 Generally used to create hype around a merch drop.
    - ✅ Create your "countdown" in just a couple of minutes